MrYawnie/SpotifySkip/README.md

 ## Credits

-- <a href="http://forum.xda-developers.com/member.php?u=6799056">stirante</a> for helping rewrite the whole module.
+- <a href="http://forum.xda-developers.com/member.php?u=6799056">Piotr 'stirante' Brzozowski</a> for helping rewrite the whole module.
 - <a href="http://forum.xda-developers.com/member.php?u=618483">Thunder07</a> for the original idea.

 ## License